fastlane/fastlane/README.md

     pem --help

+### Note about empty `p12` passwords and Keychain Access.app

+`pem` will produce a valid `p12` without specifying a password, or using the empty-string as the password.
+While the file is valid, Mac OSX's Keychain Access will not allow you to open the file without specifing a passphrase.

+Instead, you may verify the file is valid using OpenSSL:

+    openssl pkcs12 -info -in my.p12

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)

 ## Environment Variables